 The risk might be too expensive for the organization to mitigate on their own.
 If this is the case the organization may transfer the risk to another company who specializes in dealing with the activities which present a risk to the organization.

 The practice of managing these uncertainties is what is known as risk management.
-Seems simple enough, however, let’s look at the definition of risk management according to Wikipedia:
+Seems simple enough, however, let’s look at the definition of risk management according to Wikipedia:“Risk management is the identification, evaluation, and prioritization of risks followed by coordinated and economical application of resources to minimize, monitor, and control the probability or impact of unfortunate events or to maximize the realization of opportunities”.

 Elements of risk management